mustaqahmed/user-activation-v2/README.md

 2. changes activation visibility from stack-scoped to frame-scoped, and

-3. fuses multiple user interactions within a small time interval into a single activation.
+3. fuses multiple user interactions within the expiry time interval into a single activation.

 ### Design docs